documentationfor yFiles for HTML 3.0.0.1

 Styling Selection, Focus, and Highlight

-In this section, we describe how to use element styles for the visualization of the indicators for selected elements, the focused item, and for custom highlighting.
+This section describes how to use element styles to visualize the indicators for selected elements, the focused item, and for custom highlighting.
 These indicators are introduced in section Selection, Focus, and Highlight.

-The chapter Custom Item Indication explains the technical details and classes that are responsible for the visualization and shows further ways to customize indications.
+Custom Item Indication explains the technical details and classes responsible for the visualization and shows how to customize indications further.

 Using Different Theme Colors for the Indicators

-The default visualization templates of the selection, focus and highlight use the primaryColor, secondaryColor, and/or backgroundColor of the current CanvasComponent.theme.
+The default visualization templates of the selection, focus and highlight use the CSS classes --yfiles-theme-primary, --yfiles-theme-secondary, and/or --yfiles-theme-background to define their colors.

-Using a Theme with different colors has a quick Effects on Selection, Effects on Focus and Effects on Highlight:
+Using the CSS classes with different colors has a quick Effects on Selection, Effects on Focus and Effects on Highlight:

 Theme colors affecting selection